| by Steve

 will become more commonplace as the older programs and production

+equipment are retired.
 The production standard used is not necessarily the same

 as the broadcast standard.
 Of primary concern to producers